chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 #### Quest Consultants, Inc.

-*Collaborating across disciplines effectively and transitioning to remote work.*
+*Collaborating across disciplines; transitioning to remote work.*

 From **May 2012–January 2016**, I worked (first as a full-time employee, then remotely as a half-time consultant) for [**Quest Consultants, Inc.**][quest].
 During that time: